 Dr. Blakestad remains in contact with the patient's referring physician by providing updates on the progress.
 Dr. Blakestad's training in problem wound management and hyperbaric medicine provides patients with medical alternatives.
 Patients experiencing chronic wounds should ask their primary care physician if referral for a consultation is appropriate for them; although, a physician referral is not required for consultation and treatment.

 A HEALING PROGRAM DESIGNED JUST FOR YOU

-When you visit CHI St. Luke's Health-Wound Care Center, our staff will examine your wound and ask you questions about your general health.
+When you visit St. Luke's Health-Wound Care Center, our staff will examine your wound and ask you questions about your general health.
 After a thorough analysis of test results and your medical history, our wound care team will design a treatment program that is based on your special needs.
 The program may include regular visits to the Wound Care Center to provide treatment and evaluate your progress.
 You also may be given detailed instructions on how to care for your wound at home.

 Much of the success of your healing depends on you.
 Keeping your appointment, following directions for caring for your wound at home, and monitoring your progress will greatly help in your recovery.
 We encourage you, or your caregiver, to call our staff if you have any questions.

 Hyperbaric Oxygen Therapy (HBOT) is the administration of 100% oxygen in a pressurized environment.
 The therapy works throughout your entire body as the increased level of oxygen enters the blood and body tissues.
 Our individual chambers offer a private, comfortable environment each with its own television and DVD player.